Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 * Ability to open the downloads in new browser window or tab.
 When your users click on a download button, it will open in a new window or tab.
 * Ability to show your downloads in a grid display.
 [View the tutorial](https://www.tipsandtricks-hq.com/show-file-downloads-in-a-nice-grid-display-7273)
 * Export all the file download logs to a CSV file.
+* Shortcode to show a number of latest downloads to your visitors.

 View more details on the [download monitor plugin](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.